Travel advice for Serbia

 Public phones use Halo cards, sold with 300din and 600din credit at post offices, kiosks and tobacconists.

-From travel safety to visa requirements, discover the best tips for traveling to Serbia
+From travel safety to visa requirements, discover the best tips for visiting Serbia